wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-create-track-close-okrs/includes/how-to-track-okr-progress.md

 Once these integrations have been enabled and connected, it's possible for you enter the latest figure for your **Key Result** metric into the collaboration platform, and this will be reflected in Viva Goals.

-For a full description of all Viva Goals integrations and how to enable and connect them, see **Introduction to Viva Goals Integrations**. \[INSERT LINK HERE\]
+For a full description of all Viva Goals integrations and how to enable and connect them, see [Introduction to Viva Goals Integrations](/viva/goals/integrations-overview).

 ## Automatic Check-in